Datacenter-analytics-lab/Data-Center-Capacity-Energy-Analytics/README.md

 This simulation does **not**:

+- Validate the Tier III requirement for two independent distribution paths.
+The model tests capacity and redundancy counts, not topology, so a shared downstream switchboard would not be detected
 - Certify Tier III compliance
 - Predict real equipment performance
 - Replace a detailed mechanical/electrical engineering study